-Grantees proposing rehab or new construction projects on sites in coastal zone erosion areas should submit projects to the Regional Planning Commission which has jurisdiction in the Grantee's community for review.
+Grantees proposing rehab projects on sites in coastal zone erosion areas should submit projects to the Regional Planning Commission which has jurisdiction in the Grantee's community for review.
 Coastal zone erosion areas include:

-- 1. Areas along or adjacent to the Lake Michigan or Lake Superior shoreline, or - 2.
-Along rivers or streams that drain into either lake, or - 3.
-Areas within two miles of either shoreline
+- areas along or adjacent to the Lake Michigan or Lake Superior shoreline, or - along rivers or streams that drain into either lake, or - areas within two miles of either shoreline.